-At least one world language
+At least one world language Social Studies: 3 credits

-Advanced Placement Program (AP)
+ADVANCED PLACEMENT PROGRAM (AP)

 The Advanced Placement (AP) program is a cooperative educational endeavor between high schools and specific post secondary institutions.
 It allows students to enroll in college level courses while in high school and gives them the opportunity to show mastery by taking the AP exam.
 Students wishing to enroll in an AP course must complete all necessary prerequisite courses and register for the course.